Concepts

 Architecture

-Understanding the Embedded Trinity architecture (Ledger, Topology, Archive), how the seven simulation systems work together, the event system that enables AI observation, and how data flows through the simulation engine.
+Understanding the Embedded Trinity architecture (Ledger, Topology, Archive), the persistence layer design (dual-backend protocols, session isolation), how the simulation systems work together, the event system that enables AI observation, and how data flows through the simulation engine.

 Economic Theory